marcosvcorsi/ecoleta-nlw/README.md

 ## 💻 Project

-The Ecolesa is a project built during the next level week event, to help people to connect with companies that provides a collect system.
+The Ecoleta is a project built during the next level week event, to help people to connect with companies that provides a collect system.

 ---